kbrazulewicz/squadrats2garmin/config/README.md

     The name of the output IMG file.

+* `description`

+    This will show up in the Garmin unit as the map name.

 * `mapname_prefix`

     If you want to keep multiple IMG files on your Garmin unit, this value needs to be unique for each IMG file.